COVID-19 and Planning Your Irish Gap Year

 What happens if the US is on the Green list when I book my flight but not when it comes to time to travel?

-The only Green List that matters is the current list at the time of travel.
-If your country of origin is not on the Green list the day you depart then you will be subject to a 14 day restricted movement period on arrival.
+The only green list that matters is the current list at the time of travel.
+If your country of origin is not on the green list the day you depart then you will be subject to the restrictions outlined above.